CNCF Biodiverse Sandalwood (Revoked)

 Project Information:

-CNCF Biodiverse Sandalwood is a farm forestry project located in the Shire of Mount Marshall near the town of Bencubbin, approximately 300km northeast of Perth in the Wheatbelt region of Western Australia.
-It was registered in April 2018 and covers a project area of 887.65 hectares.
+CNCF Biodiverse Sandalwood (Revoked) is a farm forestry planting project located near Bencubbin, approximately 275km north-east of Perth in the Wheatbelt region of Western Australia.
+It was registered in April 2018 and covers 887.65 hectares, incorporating additional lands added during a variation to the project area in June 2021.

 Recommended Reading